 Visitors to Spain are often surprised to see all houses have Venetian or roller shutters and they are used regularly.
 It is almost impossible to find a house in Spain that does not have shutters on the windows.
+And even more so, most of the times these shutters are closed.
 This tradition sets Spain apart from many other European countries.

-Of course, it has to do with the number of sunshine hours.
+Of course, it has to do with the number of sunshine hours and the high temperatures in the summer months.
 But there is also a cultural aspect to it.
-The fact shutters are so deeply rooted in Spain is also due to the fact many Arab customs have survived in Spanish architecture.
+Shutters, ‘persianas’ in Spanish, are so deeply rooted in Spain partly due to the fact many Arab customs have survived in Spanish architecture.

 What happens behind closed doors stays behind closed doors

 Despite the open and friendly nature of the Spaniards, they treasure some privacy in their own homes.
 This is why blinds, like curtains, play a fundamental role: to protect them from outside glances.
-‘This idea contrasts even more with the Calvinist idea of Central European countries opening up their homes to show the honesty of their guests and not be afraid to show whether you are poor or rich’.
+‘This idea contrasts even more with the Calvinist idea of Central European countries opening up their homes to show the honesty of their guests, their beautiful decoration and not be afraid to show whether you are poor or rich’.

 ‘What will people say?’